Guns

 Stamped steel is also more forgiving on the battlefield, as evidenced by the impressive durability of the legendary AK-47 itself, built mainly of stamped steel parts.
 The MG42 could also stay in the heat of battle more easily since a lone soldier could change its barrel in less than 10 seconds – with most soldiers choosing to do so every 250 rounds or so.
 Teams of three machine gunners would take up positions against Allied advancements, with two gunners covering the third machine gun during reloads or barrel changes.

-MG-74 of Austrian Army
+Mg-74 Of Austrian Army

 EXPERIENCING THE MG42 FIRST-HAND